dhrubo55/personal-blog/content/posts/day-56-zero-length-array-and-its-use.md

 ##### String.getBytes() return:

 When calling getBytes() which will return a `byte[]` on empty string `""` what should be it's output?
-I will return a zero sized byte array.
+It will return a zero sized byte array.

 ```java
 System.out.println(("".getBytes(StandardCharsets.UTF_8)).length);